 - 1. Children are quietly reminded of the school rules verbally - 2.
-If the rule is broken second time, the child will be asked to withdraw from playing for five minutes and stay with an adult. - 3.
+If the rule is broken second time, the child will be asked to have a break from playing for five minutes and stay with an adult. - 3.
 If there is a third repeat, the supervisor will write the child's name on a slip of paper which will be passed on to the appropriate member of staff.
 In addition, it may be appropriate to have a discreet word with the Class Teacher, Headteacher or Deputy Headteacher.
-The child may be asked to spend 10 minutes of the next lunchtime play supervised inside. - 4.
+The child may be asked to spend 10 minutes of the next lunchtime play supervised inside.

 If the incident is sufficiently serious, the Headteacher/Deputy Headteacher will be informed and those involved will miss at least one full lunchtime play.
 Parents/Carers will be informed of such incidents.

-Children who are asked to stay in for these reasons will be supervised by the Headteacher or Deputy Headteacher and will spend time writing out the school rules, a letter of apology or a similar task.
+Children who are asked to stay in for these reasons will be supervised by the Headteacher or Deputy Headteacher and will spend time thinking about their behaviour and the consequences, a letter of apology or a similar task.
 If a child has to stay in to complete work, they will work in the community room, supervised by an indoor member of staff.